Meet Our Team

 Registered Certified Practising Speech Pathologist (CPSP) with Speech Pathology Australia

 Ellie graduated with a Bachelor of Health Sciences and Master of Speech Pathology from La Trobe University.
-Over the past 10 years, she has gained extensive experience working with paediatric clients and providing intervention in a range of areas.
+Over the past 10 years, she has gained extensive experience working with paediatric clients and providing intervention in a range of practice areas.

 Ellie founded Wonder Words Speech Pathology in 2021 and is continually striving to offer a service that is evidence-based, accessible, and neurodiversity-affirming.